AlexMercedCoder/mBlocks/readme.md

 id: the id of the individual instance

-there are two function you should define...
+there are fours function you should define...

 builder(state, props) => a function that is passed the state and props objects and returns the template string to be rendered

-assemble() => a function to run the constructors on any custom components included in your template
+assemble(state, props) => a function to run the constructors on any custom components included in your template

+mount(state, props) => is run on the initial mounting of the component

+update(state, props) => is run on every update triggered by setState

 -   When the setState function is run it updates the state, then re-reruns the builder function, then the assemble is function is run to rebuild any custom components in your template.